Largest Organic Retailers in North America

 There's very little research regarding organic sales at mainstream grocers.
 Past research does show that organic food is the largest selling sector of the industry and that most organic food is sold at mainstream grocers.

-Based on this research, we've gathered grocers who sell a fair to a large amount of organics and who are also experiencing decent profits and growth for their size.
+Based on this research, we've gathered grocers who sell a fair to a large number of organics and who are also experiencing decent profits and growth for their size.
 However, without more research, there are no absolute certainties about who the largest organic retailers are.

 Retail units: More than 11,200 retail units under 55 different banners in 27 countries.